gcastel/mega65-cal/README.md

 # cal(endar) for Mega65
-A simple calendar for the Mega65 developed with the Eleven Development Environment [https://github.com/MEGA65/eleven](https://github.com/MEGA65/eleven).
+A simple perpetual calendar for the Mega65 developed with the Eleven Development Environment [https://github.com/MEGA65/eleven](https://github.com/MEGA65/eleven).

 ## Files
 Here is a short description of each file of the repository: